Canadian Parks and Wilderness Society

 Manitoba’s threatened woodland caribou are finally getting much-needed protections

 Manitoba’s herd of iconic boreal woodland caribou are a step closer to having their population—and habitat—protected.
 The federal & provincial governments signed an agreement re-affirming their commitment to protecting and recovering the threatened population.
-The story was shared in The Narwhal, Wpg Free Press, Brandon Sun
+The story was published in The Narwhal, Wpg Free Press, Brandon Sun

 Read More